Brenda Hansen, Chair

 Chair, Innovative Educator Grant Committee; Programs Committee.
 Mary joined the SEF Board in 2014.
 In addition to chairing the Innovative Educator Grant Committee and serving on the Programs Committee, she helps organize dessert donations for the annual Night of 11,000 Stars event.
 Mary was born and raised in Colorado, where she received a BA in Social Work from Colorado State University, and later attended the University of Oregon, where she earned an MA in Anthropology.
 She moved to Springfield to become the first director of Willamalane’s Dorris Ranch, later transitioning to the UO, where she’s been a grant writer and project manager for the past 20 years.
 Mary is married to Philip, and their daughter is currently in college.
 She loves gardening, tennis, and traveling, and is happy to contribute to a forward-thinking organization that makes a real impact in the community.

 Board Chair.
-Programs Committee.
-Brenda has been on the SEF Board for three years and is Board Chair.
+Marketing Committee.
+Brenda has been on the SEF Board for since 2015 and is currently Board Chair.
 She has been an active volunteer with Springfield for many years, spends a substantial amount of time in local Schools supporting staff.
 Brenda is owner/agent of Hansen Insurance Agency, representing Horace Mann Insurance.
 She also serves on the board of the Springfield Chamber of Commerce and volunteers on the Education Committee.
 Brenda’s family moved to Springfield in 1977 and she and her husband Dale and son moved back to Springfield in 2001.
 She graduated from Thurston High School in 1986 and her son graduated from THS in 2017.
 When she isn’t working or volunteering, you can find her gardening, cooking, baking, and crafting.
 She and her family enjoy our great outdoors by whitewater rafting, camping, and riding motorcycles.

 Programs Committee.
 Travis Joseph is a fifth generation Oregonian and graduate of Springfield High School (where, as a student, he helped organize the first ever Miss Miller Pageant).
 He joined the SEF Board in 2017.
 As President and C.E.O. of the American Forest Resource Council, Travis works to represent the forest products industry throughout the Pacific Northwest.
 Prior to working with AFRC, Travis was a senior policy advisor for Congressman Peter DeFazio.
 Travis joined SEF because of his passion for education and its ability to change lives.
 He looks forward to helping pass on the support he received in his education to our current Springfield students.